Thursday Afternoon Stick Curling League

 - Normal rules apply to sweeping except that a team cannot sweep their own rocks before they cross the hog line at the playing end.
 While a team is in the process of delivery, the non-delivering player of that team must be positioned inside the hog line and on the ice surface at the playing end of the sheet.

-- If a player delivers a stone out of proper rotation, that stone is returned to the hack to be delivered by the correct player, after any displaced stones have been replaced to their original positions by the non-offending team.
+- If a player delivers a stone out of proper rotation, the delivered stone is removed from play and any displaced stones are returned to their original positions by the non-offending team.
 Should the infraction not be discovered until after the delivery of a subsequent stone, play continues as if the infraction had not occurred.

 - NOTE: To download a copy of the official Stick Doubles Rules and Logistics click HERE